 -a option, you can

 remove them.
 The example below shows how to remove the

 cumulus@switch:~$ sudo rm ~tacacs0/bin/net

-Or you can remove all the commands with:
+You can remove all commands as follows:

 cumulus@switch:~$ sudo rm ~tacacs0/bin/*